Snowiiii/Pumpkin/docs/config/pvp.md

 ## Configuring PVP

 #### `enabled`: Boolean
-Weather PVP is enabled or not.
+Whether PVP is enabled or not.

 :::code-group
 ```toml [features.toml] {2}